andrewferlitsch/Gap/train/README.md

                   dataset += images
               lock.release()

 In the above example, we used the variable dataset for the combined collection.
-After the first collection is preprocessed, we set the variable dataset to the first images object, and afterwards we combine it with subsequent collections using the += operator.
+After the first collection is preprocessed, we set the variable dataset to the first *Images* object, and afterwards we combine it with subsequent collections using the *+=* operator.

 Because the processing and invoking the event handler happen concurrently, there are possible problems including a race condition (i.e., two threads access dataset at the same time), and trashing the internal data (i.e., two threads are combining data at the same time).
 We solve this by making this operation atomic using Python's thread lock mechanism.

 *Above feature anticipated for v0.9.5 (beta)

-### Batch Feeding
+### Forward Feeding a Neural Network

+The *Images* class provides methods for batch, stochastic and mini-batch feeding for training and evaluating a neural network.
+The feeders produce full batch samples, single samples and mini-batch samples as numpy matrixes, which are compatible for input with all Python machine learning networks that support numpy arrays, such as Tensorflow, Keras and Pytorch, for example.
+Batch feeding is also randomized, and the entire collection(s) can be continuously re-feed (i.e., epoch), where each time they are re-randomized.

+The first step to feeding a neural network is to split the collection into training and test data.
+We will cover some basic cases here.
+The *split*, *minibatch*, and overriden *next()* operator support the setup and forward feeding.

+            images.split = 0.2

+            images.split = 0

+            images.split = 0.2, 42

 ### Data Augmentation